How We Build Search-Based Market Research

 Before looking at any data, I define the scope.

 Even within a single brand, not everything is relevant for every decision.
+A good market research workflow starts by being deliberately narrow.

+For geography, I chose United Kingdom, in English.
 The reason is simple: it’s a mature market and allows me to work with clean, international search semantics.

 2. Defining how the data will be read